itamarst/crochet/README.rst

 **1.1.0**

+Bug fixes:

+* ``EventualResult.wait()`` can now be used safely from multiple threads, thanks to Gavin Panella for reporting the bug.
+* Fixed reentrancy deadlock in the logging code caused by http://bugs.python.org/issue14976, thanks to Rod Morehead for reporting the bug.
+* Crochet now installs on Python 3.3 again, thanks to Ben Cordero.
+* Crochet should now work on Windows, thanks to Konstantinos Koukopoulos.
+* Crochet tests can now run without adding its absolute path to PYTHONPATH or installing it first.

 Documentation:

 * ``EventualResult.original_failure`` is now documented.

-Bug fixes:

-* Crochet should now work on Windows, thanks to Konstantinos Koukopoulos.
-* It should now be possible to run Crochet tests without adding its absolute path to PYTHONPATH or installing it first.

 **1.0.0**